NicoZweifel/DBInline/README.md

   commands and also pool different Databases together in the code.

 - Contains various wrappers/static methods/overloads for different Database use-cases.

-  Wrappers for Insert/Select/Update/Delete and Subqueries are currently in the works and will follow soon.
+- Seperate simpler interfaces for Insert/Select/Update/Delete and Subqueries are currently in the works (feature/CommandBuilders) and will follow soon.

 - Rollbacks/Disposing is handled in the background.